 The Arbor Coda has a very poppy continuous rocker shape that also has great edge hold.
-The Coda might be one of the most springy/poppy continuous rocker boards we encountered and it offers a very soft all mountain freestyle feel.
-Still its pretty good on either side of the park and if you love to Ollie you will love this board.
+If you like to make carving turns this might not be your board but if you love to Butter and Ollie you will love this board.

 The 2014 and 2015 Arbor Coda’s nose was extended making the size 1cm longer than the older models and the effective edge was shortened but the general ride is very similar.
 Now it’s just a more playful and one of the better centered stance twins when it comes to powder play.